ariannamethod/pro/README.md

 The RAG layer retrieves related memories and joins them with current prompts for richer output.

+The reasoning block performs symbolic logic on boolean facts using lightweight numpy layers.

 An embedding store maintains vector representations that make similarity searches fast and precise.

 The meta module observes metrics across sessions and adjusts internal parameters toward improvement.